 2-4 Boundary Street, E2 7DD (entrance in Redchurch Street)

 email@example.com, 020 7729 1051

-The perfect place to escape the madness of West End Christmas shopping.
-Fascinating to see the Regent Street Christmas lights from above for once, and to delight in the fact that you’re not down there being knocked under oncoming buses by someone carrying seven large Hamleys bags.
+The perfect place to escape the madness of West End shopping.
+Look down at Regent Street and delight in the fact that you’re not down there being knocked under oncoming buses by someone carrying seven large Hamleys bags.

 What to eat: the aptly-named ‘Sweet Escape’ (Pampero Blanco rum, Chambord, peach liqueur, bergamot, passion fruit liqueur, vanilla, cranberry).